renegare/AdminBundle/Resources/doc/tutorial/creating_your_first_admin_class/defining_entities.rst

 Run the doctrine command "doctrine:generate:entities" to fill in the relevant getter/setter methods for your new entities.
 This is usually accomplished by using the "console" application in your application directory.

+NOTE: You can also use annotations within your Entity classes in oppose to defining them separately in an xml/yaml file.
+Running "doctrine:generate:entities" will add any missing getter/setter methods.